-It feels like Anxiety has taken over everything
+Anxiety Therapy in Glasgow – when it feels like anxiety has taken over everything

-Maybe you're cancelling plans because the thought of socializing is too much.
-Or you're lying awake at 3am, mind racing through worst-case scenarios.
+You're lying awake at 3am, mind racing through worst-case scenarios.
 Perhaps you're constantly on edge, waiting for something bad to happen.
 You've tried deep breathing.
 You've downloaded the apps.
 Friends say "just relax" but they don't understand - if you could switch it off, you would have by now.
+Our private anxiety counselling in Glasgow uses CBT and trauma-informed approaches to help you understand and manage the physical and emotional roots of your anxiety.

 -